-There's almost an overload of options on the market today if you are looking for a new broker or are just getting started in the investing game.
-From Robinhood to M1 Finance to Betterment and so many more, each have their own distinguishing pros and cons.
+There's almost an overload of options on the market today if you are looking for a new broker or are just getting started with stock and ETF trading.
+From Robinhood to M1 Finance to Betterment and so many more, each has their own distinguishing pros and cons.

 It’s an exciting time for investors as the stock market has continued to reach new highs.
 Today, TD Ameritrade stands out as one of the most popular online brokers and one with the strongest track record.

 Overall, TD Ameritrade and its ThinkorSwim platform accomplish what they set to do; provide services to its users that are cheap and effective, all in an easily understandable way.
 This platform is great traders looking for a tactical trading platform, zero commissions, and industry-leading research.
 However, If you are more of a passive investor that is looking for a highly automated investing process, you may find more value in a different broker.

-TD Ameritrade's mission is to help people become financially free and successfully manage their finances.
+TD Ameritrade's mission is to help their clients become financially free and successfully manage their finances.

 The TD Ameritrade App gives users access to all of its features from the convenience of your smartphone.